-The trips starts early with a one hour transfer from La Paz to Tihuanaco (also spelled Tiwanaku), ruins of an ancient city near the south shore of Lake Titicaca.
+The trips starts early with a one-hour transfer from La Paz to Tihuanaco (also spelled Tiwanaku), ruins of an ancient city near the south shore of Lake Titicaca.
 Tihuanaco is believed to be the ceremonial center for a pre-Inca civilization settled in 600 BC and represents one of the greatest architectural achievements of pre-Inca South America.
 Little is known about this culture as it mysteriously disappeared around 1200 AD.
 Visit the archaeological site and the museum, and lunch is provided at a restaurant here.

 In the afternoon, return to La Paz.
 Visit the Plaza Murillo, where the cathedral and the Government Palace are located.
-Then, continue to the famous colonial street “Calle Jaén” where interesting museum are clustered together.
-Foliowing this, visit the typical “Mercado de las Brujas” or the Witches’ Market, located along narrow streets near the San Francisco Church, founded in 1549.
+Then, continue to the famous colonial street “Calle Jaén” where interesting museums are clustered together.
+Following this, visit the typical “Mercado de las Brujas” or the Witches’ Market, located along narrow streets near the San Francisco Church, founded in 1549.
 This is a great area for traditional handicrafts and artwork.

-The tour continues to Obrajes, Calacoto and La Florida residential areas in the south and the well known Moon Valley, where erosion has given place to the most exotic and curious surface forms.
+The tour continues to Obrajes, Calacoto, and La Florida residential areas in the south and the well known Moon Valley, where erosion has given place to the most exotic and curious surface forms.
 Return to your hotel in the evening.

-Early this morning, depart by private vehicle for a 4 hour drive to Oruro.
+Early this morning, depart by private vehicle for a 4-hour drive to Oruro.
 Upon arriving, transfer to your hotel and check-in.
 With your private guide, explore Oruro, a mining town whose name means “where the sun is born”.
-Visit the church where you will see the Santuario de la Virgen del Socavon, the site believed to be the inspiration for one of the main stories told during the Oruro Carnival.
+Visit the church where you can see the Santuario de la Virgen del Socavon, the site believed to be the inspiration for one of the main stories told during the Oruro Carnival.
 Legend has it that the Virgin Mary’s image appeared before miners in a mine shaft.
 The mine is know as the Socavon de la Virgen (Grotto of the Virgin), and the church has been built on this site with the Virgin of Socavon becoming the patron saint of Oruro’s miners.

 Today is the main parade with dance groups coming from all over the country and regaled in colorful, ornate costumes that compete in splendor with those found in Rio’s Carnaval.
-These costumes, the rythym of the music, and the choreography all tell stories based on Christian symbols and stories as well as Uru and Inca legends from the pre-Columbian times.
+These costumes, the rhythm of the music, and the choreography all tell stories based on Christian symbols and stories as well as Uru and Inca legends from the pre-Columbian times.
 The most famous is La Diablada, or Dance of the Devils, a story of the underworld that originated among Bolivian miners and is now quite famous throughout the world.

 This afternoon, say goodbye to Oruro and return by bus to La Paz to overnight.

-This morning return by boat to Copacabana.
-Visit this picturesque town situated between two mountains on the shores of Lake Titicaca.
-Explore the cathedral with its dark Virgin of Candelaria statue and museum of European and local religious art.
-Travelers interested in a workout can climb El Calvario and enjoy a spectacular view of Lake Titicaca and Copacabana.
+This morning explore the picturesque town of Copacabana situated between two mountains on the shores of Lake Titicaca.
+Explore the cathedral with its dark Virgin of Candelaria statue and museum of European and local religious art, learning about the mystical spiritualism and religion traditions that take place here.